fieldsoftheworld/ftw-baselines/README.md

   Fit the model

 Options:
-  --config PATH  Path to the config file (required)  [required] --help         Show this message and exit.
+  --config PATH     Path to the config file (required)  [required] --ckpt_path PATH  Path to a checkpoint file to resume training from --help            Show this message and exit.
 ```

 You can train your model using a configuration file as follows: